 Coco Chanel (1883–1971) French fashion designer.
 One of the most innovative fashion designers, Coco Chanel was instrumental in defining feminine style and dress during the 20th Century.
 She made clothes which were both stylish and more comfortable and practical.
-The 1920s, saw a revolution in female dress style as the corset and other Victorian relics fell out of fashion.
+The 1920s saw a revolution in female dress style as the corset, and other Victorian relics fell out of fashion.

-Margaret Sanger (1879-1966) – Sanger was a leading pioneer of offering contraception and health care services to women.
+Margaret Sanger (1879-1966) – Sanger was a leading pioneer in offering contraception and health care services to women.
 Controversial at the time, Sanger is credited with playing a leading role in the acceptance of contraception.
 She founded the American Birth Control League.